Products Showing Parts for — {{ active_vehicle.name }}

 Transmissions

-For the 1998.5-2002 model years, the 5.9 Cummins was paired with a NV4500 5-Speed manual or a 47RE 4-speed automatic transmission.
+For the 1998.5-2002 model years, the diesel was paired with an NV4500 5-Speed manual or a 47RE 4-speed automatic transmission.
 A new NV5600 6-speed manual transmission was offered beginning in 1999 and utilized a 1.25″ input shaft.
-A larger 1.375″ input shaft version of the NV5600 was used exclusively on the 2001-2002 H.O.
-Cummins.
-The NV5600 6-speed transmission was a necessity and allowed for the additional horsepower and torque found on the H.O.
-Cummins.
+In addition, a larger 1.375″ input shaft version of the NV5600 was used exclusively on the 2001-2002 High-Output diesel.
+The NV5600 6-speed transmission was therefore a necessity and allowed for the additional horsepower and torque found on the H.O. engine.

 VP44 Issues